Voting and Elections

 1. If your home address is in Minnesota:

-In Minnesota, citizens are able to register to vote online if they have an email address along with their valid MN driver’s license number, the last four digits of their social security number, or a state ID number.
-When one registers online using a drivers license or state ID number, they are automatically registered to the address that is on their driver’s license.
+In Minnesota, citizens can register to vote online if they have an email address, a valid MN driver’s license number, the last four digits of their social security number, or a state ID number.
+When one registers online using a driver’s license or state ID number, they are automatically registered to the address on their driver’s license.
 If you do not want to register with this address, it is simplest to use a paper application!

 2. If your home address is NOT in Minnesota: